-Paris is high on everyone’s European bucket list, however, there are some Paris tourist scams that you’re going to want to be aware of during your visit to avoid being caught out.
+Paris is high on everyone’s European bucket list, however, there are some tourist scams in Paris that you’re going to want to be aware of during your visit to avoid being caught out.

 The people orchestrating these scams particularly target tourists and as hard as you might try not to look like one, they’ll know exactly who you are and where you’ll be.
 Which is why more of these tourist scams take place near major tourist attractions within the city.